dermotte/itec-webpage-mlux/courses/gameengineering-ws2223.md

 ## Online, but How?

 Due to the international nature of the Game Studies and Engineering program, we will start the semester with a hybrid lecture.
-Please find the virtual classroom in Moodle.
+Please find the virtual classroom in [Moodle](https://moodle.aau.at/course/view.php?id=35650).
+Guest access in Moodle is enabled for the beginning of the semester.
 There, we will broadcast from the lecture room.
+Note that we only support streaming of audio and the slides right now.

 ## Topics

-1. Introduction & Computer Game History
+1. Introduction & Computer Game History ~ [slides](https://docs.google.com/presentation/d/1ZRjapdHn_Pk5UAM5yigxdJIZfIW2ifKRnQvLnPysGxk/edit?usp=sharing)
 2. Game Projects: Processes and Roles
 3. Game Projects: Documents and Pitches
 4. Prototyping